AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationEnsembleModel.md

 | Probability-To-Leave Prediction Model | Play Time Maximization Model |
 | Time-To-Leave Prediction Model        |                              |

 * Should the probability-to-leave be greater than 50% or less than 5 seconds, it activates the "Play Time Maximization Model".
-For the latter metric, even if the "Probability-To-Leave Prediction Model" says the player is unlikely to leave, we still have a chance that the player will leave in near term within a short period of time.
+For the latter metric, even if the "Probability-To-Leave Prediction Model" says the player is unlikely to leave, we still have a chance that the player will leave in near term within a short period of time and the effects of leaving is permanent.

 * Once "Play Time Maximization Model" chooses an event that it thinks it will increase play time, it will wait for the event's outcome based on "time-to-leave" value before receiving the rewards and update it.